Everyday stress in small doses is normal.

+Through research, scientists have shown that prolonged stress can shrink the hypothalamus.
 The hypothalamus is a part of the brain that connects with structures of the endocrine and nervous systems enabling it to play a vital role in maintaining homeostasis, the ability of our entire system to maintain internal stability.
-It does this in part by controlling body temperature, hunger, thirst, fatigue, sleep, and circadian rhythms.
+It does this in part by controling body temperature, hunger, thirst, fatigue, sleep, and circadian rythms.

 Circadian rhythms, also known as the body clock, are physical, mental, and behavioral changes that follow an approximate 24-hour cycle, responding primarily to light and darkness in an organism’s environment.
 They are found in most living things.
 Circadian rhythms allow organisms to anticipate and prepare for precise and regular environmental changes.